hnguyentt/hnguyentt.github.io/gallery/photography.md

 support: [jquery, gallery]
 ---

-Photography is a mean to capture precious moments in my life and the things that I love.
-I have a huge love for animals and the nature, hence, almost all of my photos belong to these topics.
+Photography is a means for me to preserve the valuable moments in my life and the things that I hold dear.
+I have an immense love for animals and the great outdoors, thus, the majority of my photos showcase these subjects.

 {% include gallery-layout.html gallery=site.data.galleries.photography %}